waleedhasan1/s-lab.github.io/index.md

 {% capture text %}

-We develop and apply tailored statistical tools designed to extract biological insights from vast amounts of genomic data.
+We develop and apply tailored statistical tools designed to extract biological insights from vast amounts of genomic and epigenomic data.
 New technologies are constantly being developed to increase the scope and scale of genomic studies, which introduces new data science challenges for us to tackle.

 {%
   include button.html